Charismatic movement: Beliefs

-While Pentecostals and charismatics share these beliefs, there are differences.
-Many in the charismatic movement deliberately distanced themselves from Pentecostalism for cultural and theological reasons.
+While Pentecostals and Charismatics share these beliefs, there are differences.
+Many in the movement deliberately distanced themselves from Pentecostalism for cultural and theological reasons.
 Foremost among theological reasons is the tendency of many Pentecostals to insist that speaking in tongues is always the initial physical sign of receiving Spirit baptism.
-Although specific teachings will vary by denomination, charismatics generally believe that the Holy Spirit has already been present in a person from the time of regeneration and prefer to call subsequent encounters with the Holy Spirit by other names, such as "being filled".
-In contrast to Pentecostals, charismatics tend to accept a range of supernatural experiences (such as prophecy, miracles, healing, or "physical manifestations of an altered state of consciousness") as evidence of having been baptized or filled with the Holy Spirit.
+Although specific teachings will vary by denomination, Charismatics generally believe that the Holy Spirit has already been present in a person from the time of regeneration and prefer to call subsequent encounters with the Holy Spirit by other names, such as "being filled".
+In contrast to Pentecostals, Charismatics tend to accept a range of supernatural experiences (such as prophecy, miracles, healing, or "physical manifestations of an altered state of consciousness") as evidence of having been baptized or filled with the Holy Spirit.

 Pentecostals are also distinguished from the charismatic movement on the basis of style.
 Also, Pentecostals have traditionally placed a high value on evangelization and missionary work.
 Charismatics, on the other hand, have tended to see their movement as a force for revitalization and renewal within their own church traditions.

-Cessationists argue these sign and revelatory gifts were manifested in the New Testament for a specific purpose, upon which once accomplished these signs were withdrawn and no longer function.
-Cessationists evidence this claim with an appeal for the rapid decline in reports of such gifts from the time of the Church Fathers onwards.
+Cessationists argue these sign and revelatory gifts were manifested in the New Testament for a specific purpose, upon which once accomplished, these signs were withdrawn and no longer function.
+Cessationists support this claim by suggesting there was a rapid decline in reports of such gifts from the time of the Church Fathers onwards.
 Non-cessationists argue that testimonial claims of God doing signs, wonders and miracles can especially be found in the first three centuries of the church.
 Sacramental charismatics also point out that the means of distribution of charismatic gifts in the early church, was not limited to the laying on of hands of the canonical apostles, but was tethered to the receptivity of prayer connected to the sacrament of baptism.
 The Charismatic movement is based on a belief that these gifts are still available today.